StatistikStadtZuerich/ld-pipeline/README.md

    `git clone https://github.com/StatistikStadtZuerich/ld-pipeline-2024.git`
    `cd ld-pipeline-2024`

-2) Install the required Python dependencies:
+2) Install the required Python dependencies (application is developed with python 3.10):

-   `pip install -r requirements.txt`

    It is recommended to use a virtual environment.